MetPX/sarracenia/doc/Admin.rst

 Introduction
 ------------

-This Manual is a stub for now.
-There is no useful Guide yet.
-The man pages for the individual commands are by and large accurate, but guides are missing for now.
-This is a collection of tidbits that try to hint at how some tasks are accomplished.
+Sarracenia pumps form a network.
+Each network uses a rabbitmq broker as a transfer manager, which sends advertisements in one direction, and log messages in the opposite direction.
+Administrators manually configure the paths that data flow at each switch, as each broker acts independently, managing transfers from transfer engines it can reach, with no knowledge of the overall network.
+The locations of switches and the directions of traffic flow are chosen to work with permitted flows.
+Ideally, no firewall exceptions are needed.

+Sarracenia does no data transport.
+It is a management layer to co-ordinate the use of transport layers.
+So to get a running pump, actual transport mechanisms need to be set up as well.
+The two mechanisms currently supported are web servers, and SFTP.
+In the simplest case, all of the components are on the same server, but there is no need for that.  the broker could be on a different server from both ends of a given hop of a data transfer.

+The best way for data transfers to occur is to avoid polling (use of sr_watch.)
+It is more efficient if writers can be coaxed into emitting appropriate sr_post messages.
+Similarly, when delivering, it is ideal if the receivers use sr_subscribe, and a file_received hook to trigger their further processing, so that the file is handed to them without polling.
+This is the most efficient way of working, but it is understood that not all software can be made co-operative.

+Generally speaking, Linux is the main deployment target, and the only platform on which server configurations are deployed.
+Other platforms are used as client end points.
+This isn´t a limitation, it is just what is used and tested.
+Implementations of the pump on Windows should work, they just are not well tested.

 Mapping AMQP Concepts to Sarracenia
 -----------------------------------

 One thing that is safe to say is that one needs to understand a bit about AMQP to work with Sarracenia.
 AMQP is a vast and interesting topic in it's own right.
 No attempt is made to explain all of it here.
-This brief just provides a little context, and introduces only background concepts needed to understand and/or use Sarracenia.
+This section just provides a little context, and introduces only background concepts needed to understand and/or use Sarracenia.
 For more information on AMQP itself, a set of links is maintained at the `Metpx web site <http://metpx.sourceforge.net/#amqp>`_ but a search engine will also reveal a wealth of material.